joscherrer/jumbo-mana-technical-test/README.md

   - Ask stockfish for one `pv` each turn, hoping that the advantage will cancel out between both players.
   - Ask stockfish for multiple `pv`s, sort them by their distance from 0, and keep the closest one.
 This is the approach I chose.

+After this research, I drafted a basic architecture for the project, and started coding.

 ### Basic architecture

 ![basic sequence diagram](./assets/basic-seq-diagram.png)